Regulated Covid-19 Testing

 - We cannot supply tests for under 5-year-olds.
 Tests for under 5-year-olds must be conducted by your GP.

-Order your test kit
+Order a PCR test kit

-After you have filled out the details below you will be asked for a one-off payment of £130.00 to cover the cost of the kit, shipping and lab-processing.
+After you have filled out the details below, you will be asked for a one-off payment of £130.00 to cover the cost of the kit, shipping and lab-processing.

 The test is better done by someone who has experience in swabbing throats and noses but in the current extraordinary times this may not be possible.
 If you have to do it yourself this is what you need to do.
 First carefully read the introduction letter and instructions, and register your kit.
 There is more detail than this but simply put, twist open the swab and remove it without touching the soft tip.
 While standing in front of a mirror, insert the swab into the back of your throat and firmly swab your tonsils and either side of the throat, avoiding your tongue.
 Then put the swab into one nostril and twirl for a few seconds.
 Put the swab back into the tube it came in a press it closed.
 Place the closed swab, along with your completed test request form into the prepaid envelope provided, seal and post as soon as possible from any royal mail postal point.